 Myounghoon "Philart" Jeon

-Assistant Professor of Applied Cognitive Science and Human Factors Program
+Assistant Professor, Applied Cognitive Science and Human Factors Program

-- PhD, Engineering Psychology (minor in HCI), Georgia Institute of Technology, 2012
+- PhD, Engineering Psychology and HCI, Georgia Institute of Technology, 2012

 - MS, Engineering Psychology, Georgia Institute of Technology, 2010